• Welcome to Learn to Ski Utah!

 I have guided and instructed skiers and snowboarders for over a decade, and I've taught skiing and snowboarding at top ski schools around America.
 I am now independent and not affiliated with any resort ski school.
 My team consists of only the best people and experts available.

-When you hire me and my team, you're hiring highly experienced ski instructors.
+When you hire me and my team, you're hiring highly experienced ski instructors and guides.
 We're doing what we love, and we sincerely look forward to helping you have a splendid vacation.
 We look forward to meeting you.

 Sincerely,